alexkreilein/WhatTheHack/xxx-ChaosStudio/Student/Challenge-05.md

 ## Tip
 1. You want your application to be available (healhty state) during failure.
-2. What kinds of faults and remdiations come to mind from the previous challenges?
+2. What kinds of faults and remediations come to mind from the previous challenges?

 ## Success Criteria